 •Do you believe in a strict interpretation of the events outlined in the bible, or do you believe that they are open for interpretation?

 God's Word is alive.
 It's ever changing like we are, but it remains the same, as we do.
 We must not convolute it with closed minds and say that it is only for a specific generation.
 God's Word grows if allowed freedom, unfortunately, freedom is the one thing ALL governments want to take from us.
 If we were to take every word literally, there would be people picking up rocks and killing each other in the schools, in the streets, in Starbucks for that matter!
 Stagnating God's Word is not what it was intended for.
 Keeping it prisoner by saying every word is meant for every generation is wrong.
 The Word kills; the Spirit gives life!
-So, no, I don't.
+So, no, I do not.

 •Do the commandments of the Bible need to be modified to accommodate for technology and more contemporary age in society?